The Capitals dominate the Penguins to stretch their winning streak to four

 On Sunday, the Capitals (9-2-4) were buzzing early.
 Martin Fehervary opened the scoring shorthanded just 4:25 in, beating Penguins goalie Tristan Jarry (26 saves) on a two-on-one with Tom Wilson.

+“He honestly didn’t even look at me,” Wilson said of Fehervary.
+“Once I passed it to him he was shooting it the whole way, but I love it.
+If you are going to shoot it, that is a great shot.
+He has got a really good shot.
+That is twice now that I’ve given it to him and he’s just buried it.”

 Garnet Hathaway made it 2-0 off a beautiful feed from Alex Ovechkin with 5:55 left in the first.
-Ovechkin faked a slap shot in the right circle, freezing Jarry, before he found Hathaway for his third goal in two games.
+Ovechkin faked a slap shot, freezing Jarry, before he found Hathaway for his third goal in two games.

 The Penguins (5-5-4) answered with a goal from Jake Guentzel with 1:20 left in the first.
 Guentzel found a loose puck in front and made a nifty move to get it past Vitek Vanecek (24 saves), but that was all the offense Pittsburgh could manage.

-Daniel Sprong, who left the game in the final moments after taking a deflected puck to the face, gave the Capitals a 3-1 lead after a great feed from Lars Eller at 16:11 of the second.
+Daniel Sprong, who left the game in the final moments after taking a deflected puck to the face, gave the Capitals a 3-1 lead after a great feed from Eller at 16:11 of the second.
 Eller let his defender slide past him before feeding the puck across the crease to Sprong, who ripped the puck past Jarry.
 Conor Sheary then scored his second goal in as many games by converting from the right circle with 1:24 left in the second.

 Even though they already led by three, the third period was all Capitals.
 Evgeny Kuznetsov sniped the puck past Jarry and then broke out his bird celebration 4:43 in.
 Taking a feed from Kuznetsov, Wilson scored a breakaway power-play goal at 9:35 to cap the scoring.
 Ovechkin assisted on Kuznetsov’s goal, giving him 14 helpers to go with 12 goals in 15 games.